Merchant growthMerchant growthPlaybookDashboard

 This article works best as part of a broader rollout cluster, not as a standalone read.

-Settlements are not just a ledger concept.
-They are an operations rhythm.
-Teams need clear rules for when value moves, who approves exceptions, and how edge cases are resolved before they become accounting confusion.
+Settlements are not just an accounting term.
+Merchants need clear rules for when value moves, who reviews exceptions, and how edge cases are resolved before they become confusing records.

 • Define when withdrawals happen.

-• Document how manual review works for mismatches and exceptions.
+• Document how exception review works for mismatches and edge cases.

-• Make sure refunds and reorged states are not hidden from ops.
+• Make sure refunds and reorged states are not hidden from payment records.

-Use ops metrics to know when to expand
+Use payment metrics to know when to expand

-Good payment operations make growth possible.
-When reconciliation remains clean as volume grows, merchants can add more stablecoins, more channels, and more geographies with much less risk.
+Clear payment records make growth easier.
+When reconciliation remains readable as volume grows, merchants can add more stablecoins, more channels, and more geographies with much less risk.

 • Track unresolved mismatches over time.